anticipation-consulting/anticipation-consulting/_services/user-research.md

 ---
-title: "Applied Research"
+title: "User Research"
 date: 2018-12-28T15:14:39+10:00
-weight: 1
+weight: 6
 ---

 Business advisory is the final tier of the accounting pyramid.
 Business advisory involves reporting on performance as well as advising on strategic plans, risk assessment, and succession plans.